ricardokleinklein/Computer-Vision/README.md

-# OpenCV
+# Computer-Vision Library
-Folder containing all projects and codes based on OpenCV library for computer vision
+Folder containing all projects and codes, mainly based on OpenCV library for computer vision.